 How early should I reserve the hotel venue for my meeting?

-The availability varies greatly with each hotel, but we recommend reserving your conference venue at least three months in advance.
+The availability varies greatly with each venue, but we recommend reserving your hotel conference venue at least three months in advance.
 For smaller meetings, you can get away with six weeks.

 Do I need to bring my own A/V equipment?